patlim1/samotsvety.org/blog/2023/02/26/moore-v-harper/index.md

 * Petitioners
     * He asked a prefatory question about why SCOTUS is involved in a state law question, answer being that the Elections clause is a federal law empowering legislatures.
 * Respondents 1 (Katyal)
     * Thomas seems to disagree with the idea that SCOTUS doesn't normally second guess state court interpretations of their constitutions citing _Baker v.
-Carr_[^29], and questions where the NC Supreme Court's authority is from.
-He also seems to share a concern with Gorsuch that the ruling would be different if the legislature favored minority voters instead of Republicans, implying respondents' argument is politically motivated.
+Carr_[^29], and questions where the NC Supreme Court's authority the regulate federal elections is from.
+He also seems to share a concern with Gorsuch that the NCSC ruling would be different if the legislature favored minority voters instead of Republicans, implying respondents' argument is politically motivated.
 * Respondents 2 (Verrilli)
     * He asked how respondents would articulate the sky-high standard being discussed for when SCOTUS can review cases.
 * Solicitor General